IDEAS Grant Competition

 Program Title: Getting the Ball Rolling: Development of Study Abroad with Internship Program Focused on Sport for Social Change

-Destinations: South Africa, Tanzania
+Destination(s): South Africa, Tanzania

 Foreign Policy Goal Focus: Democracy and Human Rights; Economic Development and Entrepreneurship; and Global Health.